boucadair/CATS-framework/draft-ldbc-cats-framework.md

 Service contact instances can be instantiated and accessed through different edge sites so that a single service can be represented and accessed by several contact instances that run in different regions of the network.

-{{fig-cats-fw}} shows two edge nodes ("CATS-Router 1" and "CATS-Router 3") that provide access to service contact instances.
-These nodes behave as Egress CATS-Routers ({{sec-ocr}}).
+{{fig-cats-fw}} shows two edge nodes ("CATS-Forwarder 1" and "CATS-Forwarder 3") that provide access to service contact instances.
+These nodes behave as Egress CATS-Forwarders ({{sec-ocr}}).

 > Note: "Egress" is used here in reference to the direction of the service request placement.
 The directionality is called to explicitly identify the exit node of the CATS infrastructure.

 ### CATS Service Metric Agent (C-SMA) {#sec-csma}

 The CATS Service Metric Agent (C-SMA) is a functional component that gathers information about edge sites and server resources, as well as the status of the different service instances.
-The C-SMAs are located adjacent to the service contact instances and can be hosted by the Egress CATS-Routers ({{sec-ocr}}) or located next to them.
+The C-SMAs are located adjacent to the service contact instances and can be hosted by the Egress CATS-Forwarders ({{sec-ocr}}) or located next to them.

-{{fig-cats-fw}} shows one C-SMA embedded in "CATS-Router 3", and another C-SMA that is adjacent to "CATS-Router 1".
+{{fig-cats-fw}} shows one C-SMA embedded in "CATS-Forwarder 3", and another C-SMA that is adjacent to "CATS-Forwarder 1".

 ### The CATS Network Metric Agent (C-NMA) {#sec-cnma}

 The CATS Network Metric Agent (C-NMA) is a functional component that gathers information about the state of the network.
-The C-NMAs may be implemented as standalone components or may be hosted by other components, such as CATS-Routers or CATS Path Selectors (C-PS) ({{sec-cps}}).
+The C-NMAs may be implemented as standalone components or may be hosted by other components, such as CATS-Forwarders or CATS Path Selectors (C-PS) ({{sec-cps}}).

 {{fig-cats-fw}} shows a single, standalone C-NMA within the underlay network.
 There may be one or more C-NMAs for an underlay network.

 ### CATS Path Selector (C-PS) {#sec-cps}

-The C-SMAs and C-NMAs share the collected information with CATS Path Selectors (C-PSes) that use such information to select the Egress CATS-Routers (and potentially the service contact instances) where to forward traffic for a given service demand.
+The C-SMAs and C-NMAs share the collected information with CATS Path Selectors (C-PSes) that use such information to select the Egress CATS-Forwarders (and potentially the service contact instances) where to forward traffic for a given service demand.
 C-PSes also determine the best paths (possibly using tunnels) to forward traffic, according to various criteria that include network state and traffic congestion conditions.
 The collected information is encoded into one or more metrics that feed the C-PS path computation logic.
 Such an information also includes CS-ID and possibly CIS-ID identifiers.

 There may be one or more C-PSes used to compute CATS paths in a CATS domain.

-A CS-PS can be integrated into CATS-Routers (e.g., "C-PS#1" in {{fig-cats-fw}}) or may be deployed as a standalone component (e.g., "C-PS#2" in {{fig-cats-fw}}).
+A CS-PS can be integrated into CATS-Forwarders (e.g., "C-PS#1" in {{fig-cats-fw}}) or may be deployed as a standalone component (e.g., "C-PS#2" in {{fig-cats-fw}}).

 ### CATS Traffic Classifier (C-TC) {#sec-ctc}

 CATS Traffic Classifier (C-TC) is a functional component that is responsible for associating incoming packets with existing service demands.
 CATS classifiers also ensure that packets that are bound to a specific service contact instance are all forwarded along the same path that leads to the same service contact instance, as instructed by a C-PS.

-CATS classifiers are typically hosted in CATS routers that are located at the edge of the network.
+CATS classifiers are typically hosted in CATS-Forwarders that are located at the edge of the network.

-### Overlay CATS-Routers {#sec-ocr}
+### Overlay CATS-Forwarders {#sec-ocr}

-The Egress CATS-Routers are the endpoints that behave as an overlay egress for service requests that are forwatded over a CATS infrastructure.
-An edge location that hosts service instances may be connected to one or more Egress CATS routers (that is, multi-homing is of course a design option).
-If a C-PS has selected a specific service contact instance and the C-TC has marked the traffic with the CIS-ID, the Egress CATS-Router then forwards traffic to the relevant service contact instance.
-In some cases, the choice of the service  contact instance may be left open to the Egress CATS-Router (i.e., traffic is marked only with the CS-ID).
-In such cases, the Egress CATS-Router selects a service contact instance using its knowledge of service and network capabilities as well as the current load as observed by the CATS router, among other considerations.
-Absent explicit policy, an Egress CATS-Router must make sure to forward all packets that pertain to a given service demand towards the same service contact instance.
+The Egress CATS-Forwarders are the endpoints that behave as an overlay egress for service requests that are forwatded over a CATS infrastructure.
+An edge location that hosts service instances may be connected to one or more Egress CATS-Forwarders (that is, multi-homing is of course a design option).
+If a C-PS has selected a specific service contact instance and the C-TC has marked the traffic with the CIS-ID, the Egress CATS-Forwarder then forwards traffic to the relevant service contact instance.
+In some cases, the choice of the service  contact instance may be left open to the Egress CATS-Forwarder (i.e., traffic is marked only with the CS-ID).
+In such cases, the Egress CATS-Forwarder selects a service contact instance using its knowledge of service and network capabilities as well as the current load as observed by the CATS-Forwarder, among other considerations.
+Absent explicit policy, an Egress CATS-Forwarder must make sure to forward all packets that pertain to a given service demand towards the same service contact instance.

 Note that, depending on the design considerations and service requirements, per-service  contact instance computing-related metrics or aggregated per-site computing related metrics (and a combination thereof) can be used by a C-PS.
-Using aggregated per-site computing related metrics appears as a privileged option scalability-wise, but relies on Egress CATS-Routers that connect to various service  contact instances to select the proper service  contact instance.
+Using aggregated per-site computing related metrics appears as a privileged option scalability-wise, but relies on Egress CATS-Forwarders that connect to various service  contact instances to select the proper service  contact instance.

 ### Underlay Infrastructure

 The "underlay infrastructure" in {{fig-cats-fw}} indicates an IP/MPLS network that is not necessarily CATS-aware.
-The CATS paths that are computed by a P-CS will be distributed among the overlay CATS-Routers ({{sec-ocr}}), and will not affect the underlay nodes.
+The CATS paths that are computed by a P-CS will be distributed among the overlay CATS-Forwarders ({{sec-ocr}}), and will not affect the underlay nodes.

 A CATS implementation may rely upon a control or management plane to distribute service metrics and network metrics - this document does not define a specific solution.